tenfoldpath/tenfoldpath.com/the-code.md

 ---

 1. I will protect my physical health by [training][1], [eating well][2], and getting the [rest][3] I need to [recover and rebuild][4].
-2. I will sharpen, strengthen, and expand my mind through reflection, meditation, and creative expression.
-I will challenge my brain to be more focused and more capable.
+2. I will protect my attention and direct it towards the path.
+My thoughts will be focused and clear.
+3. I will be mindful of my emotions.
+I will not let frustration, anger, anxiety, or fear cloud my judgment or dictate my behavior.
-3. I will set clear objectives and build, refine, and employ the systems I need to achieve them.
+4. I will set clear objectives and build, refine, and employ the systems I need to achieve them.
 I will not be distracted by short-sighted goals.
-4. I will tend to my physical surroundings by keeping them clean, in order, well-maintained, and free of unnecessary or unused things.
 5. I will excel in my career.
 Professional success spills over into other facets of life.
+6. I will tend to my physical surroundings by keeping them clean, in order, well-maintained, and free of unnecessary or unused things.
-6. I will not waste time.
+7. I will not waste time.
 I will spend time meeting the needs of the present or invest time into meeting the needs of the future.
 Time is precious; time is life.
-7. I will not waste money.
+8. I will not waste money.
 Financial independence is the foundation of a self-determined life.
-8. I will treat everyone with respect.
+9. I will treat everyone with respect.
 I will be humble.
 My ego will not negatively impact my decisions or behavior.
-9. I will be mindful of my emotions.
-I will not let frustration, anger, anxiety, or fear cloud my judgment or dictate my behavior.
 10. I will put others before myself.
 I will care for my family and friends.
 I will be a dutiful, steadfast life partner.

 * * *